AskitEndo/crampPanchayat/PRIVACY.md

 - App version and device type (for compatibility)
 - Crash reports (anonymous, no personal data)
 - Feature usage statistics (anonymous, aggregated)
+- Real-time username availability queries (no personal data stored)
+- Cloud sync status and statistics (anonymous aggregated counts only)

 ### What We DON'T Collect

-- ❌ Real names or email addresses
+- ❌ Real names or email addresses (cloud accounts use dummy emails like `username@cramppanchayat.local`)
 - ❌ Phone numbers or contact information
 - ❌ Location data or GPS coordinates
 - ❌ Device identifiers or advertising IDs